 As a part of Sustainable CUNY’s CleanTech Scholars Program, CUNY is continually looking for interns.
 The interns will support Sustainable CUNY staff in their energy and sustainability efforts and are financially supported through CUNY’s Con Edison Scholars Program.
 Students will earn up to $5,000 for the internship.
-Applicants, in partnership with a CUNY faculty member, may submit any proposal related to clean tech and/or STEM, please include an explanation under materials #1 below.
+Applicants may submit any proposal related to clean tech and/or STEM, please include an explanation under #1 below.
 However, we encourage applicants to address matters related to past Sustainable CUNY CleanTech Program foci, which include: supporting CUNY’s energy analytics and peak load management efforts, supporting CUNY’s solar market leadership through solar analytics; and IT and engineering solutions under development, supported by CUNY Faculty.

 Students at participating CUNY campuses will be eligible to apply for internships until the positions are filled.
 Candidates will be screened and selected according to the program’s eligibility requirements, and notified if selected for an interview.
 Scholar Eligibility Requirements: